raivivek/raivivek.github.io/content/science/workshop-mathbio.md

 ##### Computational Protein Design

-[**Pralay Mitra**](http://cse.iitkgp.ac.in/~pralay/), gave an interesting talk outlining a general computational strategy of protein design.
+[**Pralay Mitra**](http://cse.iitkgp.ac.in/~pralay/) gave an interesting talk outlining a general computational strategy of protein design.
 For those who are unfamiliar, protein design is an inverse problem of protein folding, wherein you start from a known structure and its sequence and work out alternative sequences.
-The motivation for this problem is rather subtle as to why would anyone want to have a different sequence for same structure.
+The motivation for this problem is rather subtle as to why would anyone want to have a different sequence for the same structure.
 And if different, why not just carry out a single mutagenesis.
-The key idea, however, is not to generate just a different sequence but a novel sequence with strikingly different properties of interest.
+The central idea, however, is not to generate just a different sequence but a novel sequence with strikingly different properties of interest.
 For example, we may want a protein structure with same sequence but different affinity so that it acts as an inhibitor.
 Similar to reverse engineering.
+One may also notice that protein design problem inherently involve a protein folding problem as well.

 But how do you do it?
 I will write about it in detail in my other posts.